google/pigweed/pw_spi/docs.rst

 and ``pw::spi::ChipSelector`` interfaces, respectively.

-The use of ``pw::sync::Borrowable`` in the interface provides a mutual-exclusion wrapper for the the injected ``pw::spi::Initiator``, ensuring that transactions cannot be interrupted or corrupted by other concurrent workloads making use of the same SPI bus.
+The use of ``pw::sync::Borrowable`` in the interface provides a mutual-exclusion wrapper for the injected ``pw::spi::Initiator``, ensuring that transactions cannot be interrupted or corrupted by other concurrent workloads making use of the same SPI bus.